awsvik/amazon-sagemaker-security/README.md

 14. In the dropdown menu under 'New', scroll to the bottom and click 'Terminal'.
 This will open up terminal window in your browser and you can use it to run cli commands on your Notebook instance.

 ## **Lab 7 - Let's fire some commands, understand and validate the traffic flow**
 1. Developing in Python requires another software package, called Development Tools.
 Let's install this package by entering **sudo yum groupinstall “Development Tools”**.
+The command uses http://packages.xxxxx.amazonaws.com/ as a mirror.
+The security group attached to your 'vpc-fnd316' will only allow **https** outbound trafffic.
+The http traffic will be blocked and you will observe that connection will timeout.
+Go ahead and terminate this command using 'Control-Z'.
+2. Let's try another command.
+Type "pip install pip-test'. pip is a package manager for python libraries. pip uses **https** connection to download packages.
+This command should go through successfully without timeout.
-2. The picture below explains the traffic flow from SageMaker Notebook to Intenet detailing how "Development Tools" packages are downloaded
+3. The picture below explains the traffic flow from SageMaker Notebook to Intenet detailing how "Development Tools" packages are downloaded
 ![Pip Install Flow](./images/yum-install-flow.png)
-3. You can monitor your traffic from CloudWatch.
+4. You can monitor your traffic from CloudWatch.
 For command that we just fired.
-You will see an entry with 443 port.
+You will see an entry with port 443 and port 80.
+To navigate to CloudWatch console, open a new tab, login to AWS Console, make sure you are in the region in which you are working, click 'Services' on the top left.
+In the 'Search Services by name", type 'CloudWatch' click on the 'CloudWatch' Service and this will navigate you to CloudWatch 'console.
+5. In the CloudWatch console, in the left-hand side menu.
+Click 'Insights'.
+In the Search bar on the top, 'select log group', search by name 'vpc-fnd316' You should see an entry pop up.
+In the filter expression, use following query
+**filter action="REJECT"
+| limit 20**
+You should see traffic rejected on Port 80.

 **VPCLogs Fields:** [version, accountid, interfaceid, srcaddr, dstaddr, srcport, dstport, protocol, packets, bytes, start, end, action, logstatus]